-Does studying art enhance your observation skills as a physician, thereby allowing you to pick up subtle signs of illness?
-In recent years, there has been a general acknowledgment that studying art–and fine-tuning the art of seeing–helps medical students hone their skills.
-More medical schools are incorporating gallery visits and art classes into their curricula in an effort to sharpen students’ observational acuity.
+Does studying art enhance physicians’ observation skills, allowing them to pick up subtle signs of illness?
+In recent years, there has been an acknowledgment that studying art–and fine-tuning the art of seeing–helps medical students hone their skills.
+More medical schools are incorporating gallery visits and art classes into their curricula to sharpen students’ observational acuity.

 - An article declares that the “Arts are Alive and Thriving in Medical Education.”